-Because Hollywood apparently likes to do things in pairs we were treated to two Hercules films in 2014 as if the world was clamoring for another sword and sandal epic starring everyone’s favorite familicide, that’s the murdering of one’s family for those not in the know, and shockingly enough this version actually touches on that aspect of the myth, well kind of.
+Because Hollywood apparently likes to do things in pairs we were treated to two Hercules films in 2014 as if the world was clamouring for another sword and sandal epic starring everyone’s favourite familicide, that’s the murdering of one’s family for those not in the know, and shockingly enough this version actually touches on that aspect of the myth, well kind of.

 I am not a fan of the demystifying of fantasy stories; I just don’t see the need to give us “realistic” versions of King Arthur or the Trojan Wars, it’s like being given a bag of Halloween candy and then being told that all the sugar and sweets have been removed, but that said this movie treats the myth of Hercules as an elaborate propaganda machine used to wage psychological warfare on his enemies, and I must say that is pretty damn clever.

-So when the lovely Ergenia (Rebecca Ferguson) comes to Herc and friends on behalf of her father Lord Cotys (John Hurt) who will pay their weight in gold for helping them, this seems like a dream come true.
-The problem is that Lord Cotys is ruling over a Thrace torn by civil war and threated by a tyrannical warlord Rhesus (Tobias Santelmann) who apparently leads an army of centaurs and mind controlled madmen, and all Cotys has left to fight this monster is a bunch of farmers.
-He wants Hercules to shape them into fighting force and lead them against Rhesus and save all of Thrace.
+So when the lovely Ergenia (Rebecca Ferguson) comes to Herc and friends on behalf of her father Lord Cotys (John Hurt), who will pay their weight in gold for helping them, this seems like a dream come true.
+The problem is that Lord Cotys is ruling over Thrace, a city torn by civil war and threatened by a tyrannical warlord Rhesus (Tobias Santelmann), who apparently leads an army of centaurs and mind-controlled madmen.
+All Cotys has left to fight this monster is a bunch of farmers and he wants Hercules to shape them into a fighting force that he can lead against Rhesus and save all of Thrace.